chirag1902/Research-Papers/README.md

 - Comparative analysis with KNN, logistic regression, and gradient boosting.
 - Promising results in terms of classification accuracy and computational efficiency.

+Presented this research paper at the First International Conference on Artificial Intelligence for the Internet of Things (AI4IOT) in 2023.